amandeepsdet/contextforge/README.md

 # ContextForge

 > An open-source, Rust-based **document compiler** that transforms complex
-> document into semantically faithful, token-efficient context for AI systems.
+> documents into semantically faithful, token-efficient context for AI systems.

 **Project status: Milestone 1A — Document Fidelity Model (research / discovery).**
 No parser, no extraction code, and no benchmark results exist yet.
 This